|

 the link transmitter and receiver are required to be of a higher order than for

+FM analogue links.
 Also, excess phase noise prior to demodulation can give rise

 to an increase in the Bit Error Ratio (BER).
+Summarising, the main differences of digital compared with

 analogue links: